Ted Sarandos

-Theodore Anthony Sarandos Jr. (born July 30, 1964) is an American business executive who has been the co-chief executive officer of Netflix since 2020.
+Theodore Anthony Sarandos Jr., (born July 30, 1964) is an American media executive who has been the co-chief executive officer (co-CEO) of Netflix since 2020.

 Early life and education

-Sarandos was born on July 30, 1964, in Long Branch, New Jersey, and grew up in Phoenix, Arizona.
-His father, Theodore Sarandos Sr., was an electrician and his mother a homemaker.
+Sarandos was born on July 30, 1964, in Long Branch, New Jersey.
+He grew up in Phoenix, Arizona, with his parents and four siblings.
+His father, Theodore Sarandos Sr., was an electrician, and his mother was a homemaker.
 His grandfather, Alex Karyotakis, migrated to the United States from the Greek island of Samos and changed his name to Sarandos.

-As a child, he spent hours watching TV shows like I Love Lucy, The Jack Benny Program and The Andy Griffith Show.
-He stated that his family did not travel much "so the way to see the world was through books and movies and television."
+As a child, he spent hours watching television shows like Happy Days, I Love Lucy, The Jack Benny Program, and The Andy Griffith Show.
+He stated that his family did not travel much, "so the way to see the world was through books and movies and television."
 In his teens, he developed a knowledge of film and TV, and strong instincts for what people liked while working at a video store.
 While writing for his high school newspaper, Sarandos met and interviewed the actor Ed Asner, who was in Phoenix for a local Screen Actors Guild meeting.
-Asner, then in the height of his Lou Grant period, introduced Sarandos to others in the entertainment industry, for further interviews and connected his interests in entertainment, politics, and journalism.
+Asner, then in the height of his Lou Grant period, introduced Sarandos to others in the entertainment industry for further interviews and connected his interests in entertainment, politics, and journalism.

 Sarandos was educated at Alhambra High School in Phoenix and attended Glendale Community College in Glendale, Arizona, for two years before dropping out.
+In an interview with The Sunday Times, he said, "I had this kind of epiphany in junior college that I was not a very good writer, so I was probably not going to be a professional journalist.
+I didn’t really have a plan B." He then prioritized working at the video store, changing from part-time to full-time.

 Career

 Early career (1983–2000)

-He was promoted to store manager of the Arizona Video Cassettes West chain in 1983 and managed eight retail video stores until 1988.
+He was promoted to store manager of the Cassettes West chain in 1983 and managed retail video stores until 1988.
 In 1988, Sarandos became Western Regional Director of Sales and Operations for one of the largest video distributors in the United States, East Texas Distributors (ETD).
 Until March 2000, Sarandos was Vice President of Product and Merchandising for the almost 500 store chain, Video City/West Coast Video.
 While at West Coast Video, he was responsible for negotiating revenue deals to migrate the company from the VHS format into the DVD format.